Osbaldoo/COMP-480-Team-Run/Milestone1.md

 Research

-8- N/A
+8-
- N/A Wiki Page
+Wiki Page
-Add a wiki page (or more) to your repo titled "Team Organization" and list there the decisions you made on the questions 2,3, and 4 above, along with any pother pertinent information for the team.
-Note that you will be turning in many of the early Milestones as wiki pages, so think about how you will organize your wiki.

 9- N/A
- N/A Add a page to your wiki titled "Project Description"- which should be kept updated as you make decisions about your project.
-It should contain these sections:
+Add a page to your wiki titled "Project Description"-
-Description: a short description of your project,
-Technologies: a list of the technologies you plan to use: frameworks, libraries, hosting services, etc.
-Client: your client's name and contact info, if you have one, otherwise just say "Startup."